olewsaa/amateur-radio/Vertical/README.md

 With 20m LMR-240 to the shack it works better than any of the random wire antennas.

 The SWR is not quite good and well within the tuning range of the Xiegu G90.
+As expected with a very short vertical the lower bands suffer.

 ![image](./HF-4.SWR.png)